 - be a publication from a recognised academic or university press, or a publisher of academic monographs in history.

-From 2025, entries for the Book Prize are via self-nomination by the author, from Monday 2 December 2024.
-The process for submission is as follows:
+From 2026, entries for the Book Prize are via self-nomination by the author.
+The call for submission will open on 1 September 2025 and close on 30 November 2025 The process for submission is as follows:

-- eligible authors whose books qualify for the 2025 prize should submit an application via the RHS applications platform (open Monday 2 December 2024 to Friday 31 January 2025).
+- eligible authors whose books qualify for the 2026 prize should submit an application via the RHS applications platform (open 1 September to 31 December 2025).

 - at this stage, applicants will be asked to provide information about their book (title, date of publication, publisher, etc.).